bbc/peaks.js/README.md

 Sets color of the waveform to the left of the current playhead position.
 This can be string containing any valid [CSS color value](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value), or `null` to remove coloring of the played waveform region.

-The initial color is controlled by the `playedWaveformColor` configuration option.
+The initial color is controlled by the `playedWaveformColor`, `zoomview.playedWaveformColor`, and `overview.playedWaveformColor` configuration options.

 ```js
 const view = instance.views.getView('zoomview');